Frequently Asked Questions

 You are entitled to a ballot that your assistive technology can read.
 Contact your county clerk and recorder to request a ballot.

 Students have the right to register and vote in Colorado.
-You cannot vote in more than one state, but if Colorado is your principal residence at this time, even if not permanent, then you can register & vote in Colorado.
-Colorado has same day voter registration, meaning that you can register up to and on Election Day.
+You cannot vote in more than one state, but if Colorado is your principal residence at this time, even if you don't plan to live here permanently, then you can register & vote in Colorado.

 Looking for information on how to vote with an absentee or mail ballot in a state other than Colorado?
 If you choose to keep your registration at the location you lived at before coming to school, you should contact your local election official to ask about getting an absentee or mail ballot sent to you at school so that you can vote.
+Each state has its own rules and deadlines, so don't delay!

 The following people are eligible to register and vote in Colorado: